+Bear Country USA is a unique opportunity for people driving through the Black Hills area of South Dakota.
+This conservation site allows you to drive though a park to see enclosures and encounter many different types of animals.
 Dr. Dennis Casey and his wife Pauline opened Bear Country USA in August 1972.
 They started out with 11 black bears, one cougar, one wolf, three buffalos, and one large bull elk.
 Their main purpose for this attraction was to provide a place where the people of Rapid City could enjoy animals.
 Over the years the number of animals living at the park have grown.
 Now there is around 200 acres filled with black and grizzly bears, plus 20 other species of North American animals.
+Now owned by Pauline Casey and 3 of her children, this family has dedicated much time to opening up a place where people can come and appreciate the animals that are in their home areas.
+Most of the animals are born on the premises and are hand raised by the park staff.
+They make a few exceptions to accepting animals off of the reserve.

-Bear Country USA, while performing many noble missions regarding animal preservation and conservation, is symbolic of a long, rich, complex, and tumultuous history, both for southwestern South Dakota and the U.S. The park represents a long history of Americans attempting to first, claim the West, and then taming it; part of taming it included the removal of Native Americans.
-Very often, in Europe and the U.S. creating parks includes social unrest, needing to remove both animals and humans in order to construct a perfect park.
-In truth, Parks represent a movement started it the 19th century to preserve the frontier, but in a controlled manner.
-As such, modern society often seeks to look at nature as if part of a laboratory, be it zoos, parks, or on television and film.1 Before white settlers arrived, much of the region was inhabited by the Sioux, Crow, Cheyenne, and Arapahoes.
-Frank B Linderman, in his book (and interview with) Plenty-coups: Chief of the Crows, describes the land that included the Black HIlls region before it was necessary to build a park, No other section could compare with the Crow Country, especially when it was untouched by white men.
-Its wealth in all kinds of game, grass, roots, and berries made enemies for the Crows.
+Before white settlers arrived, much of the region was inhabited by the Sioux, Crow, Cheyenne, and Arapahoes.
+Frank B Linderman, in his book (and interview with) Plenty-coups: Chief of the Crows, describes the land that included the Black HIlls region before it was necessary to build a park, "No other section could compare with the Crow Country, especially when it was untouched by white men.
+Its wealth in all kinds of game, grass, roots, and berries made enemies for the Crows."
 So majestic and bountiful, in fact, the Crows routinely had to defend itself against other tribes to protect its resources.2

 In Yellowstone's case, creating wilderness meant rendering the Native Americans, who laid claim to the area, invisible when, in fact, they had long used it for hunting, fishing, and other means of survival.
 Preservation of the country's national parks and Indian removal proceeded in lock-step motion.
 Treaties and executive orders signed between 1855 and 1875 effectively cosigned the Bannock, Shoshone, Blackfeet and Crow Indian to reservations, where they would be less likely to interfere with tourists headed to Yellowstone.3